(GUIDE) Why Am I Getting Coffee Grounds In My Keurig?

 Keurig coffee makers have become incredibly popular due to their convenience and ease of use.
 These machines allow users to brew a cup of coffee quickly and effortlessly, making them a favorite among coffee enthusiasts.
 However, there are instances where coffee grounds end up in the cup, causing frustration and confusion for the user.

-See also (GUIDE) How To Make Iced Coffee With Keurig Without Ice Melting?
+See also (GUIDE) How To Descale Keurig Duo With Vinegar?

 One of the primary causes of coffee grounds in your Keurig cup is air pressure.
 When brewing coffee with a Keurig, the machine punctures the top of the coffee pod, allowing hot water to flow through and extract the flavors.
 During this process, air pressure plays a crucial role in ensuring a smooth extraction.
 However, if the air pressure is not maintained properly, it can lead to coffee grounds ending up in your cup.